curl/everything-curl/building-tls.md

 ### WolfSSL

-    ./configure --with-cyassl --without-ssl
+    ./configure --with-wolfssl --without-ssl

-(cyassl was the former name of the library) configure will detect WolfSSL in its default path by default.
-You can optionally point configure to a custom install path prefix where it can find WolfSSL:
+configure will detect WolfSSL in its default path by default.
+You can optionally point configure to a custom install path prefix where it can find
+WolfSSL:

-    ./configure --with-cyassl=/home/user/installed/wolfssl --without-ssl
+    ./configure --with-wolfssl=/home/user/installed/wolfssl --without-ssl

 ### axTLS